ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 #### Allocating and accessing *data* and *bag*

-Now that we have a structure defined, we can create a bag to store the data:
+Now that we have a structure defined, we can create a bag to store the data.
+Bag allocates *data* buffer automatically:

 ```cpp
 // we will create a bag